 Today we are going to take a look at some work by Karl Blossfeldt, whose work was original for his time, and served as a tool to educate the world.
-I remember seeing the image above in a slide from The Barnstone Studios, but I didn’t make the connection until I was going through the list of books Myron Barnstone recommended for his students.
-Let’s see if we can get some inspiration from Karl and his ability to capture nature.
+I remember seeing the image above in a slide from The Barnstone Studios.
+It’s an excellent example that shows an arabesque (see Day 18) in nature.
+Let’s see if we can identify more design techniques Blossfeldt captured in his inspiring photos of nature.

 He was a German photographer and artist that was well known for his closeup photographs of plant life.
 He and his father were greatly interested in nature and the way plant life would grow.

-Just look at his photos and you’ll see that nature was definitely an excellent designer.
-It even makes you take a closer look at Phi and the wonders of math and nature (see Day 70).
-Nature is a master of creating beautiful arabesques, unity, patterns, and gamut.
+When we look at Karl Blossfeldt’s photos, we’ll see that nature was definitely an excellent designer.
+It even makes you take a closer look at the golden ratio and the wonders of math and nature (see #482).
+Nature is a master of creating beautiful arabesques, unity, patterns, and gamut (see Law of Similarity).

 Hopefully this inspires some of you!
 It just goes to show you that you don’t need formal training or a top of the line Zeiss lens.
 You just need a passion and a means to capture and create the art you envision.